netzkontrast/context-engineering-kit/plugins/customaize-agent/commands/create-skill.md

 **REQUIRED BACKGROUND:** You MUST understand Test-Driven Development before using this skill.
 That skill defines the fundamental RED-GREEN-REFACTOR cycle.
 This skill adapts TDD to documentation.

-**Official guidance:** The Anthropic's official skill authoring best practices provided at the `/customaize-agent:apply-anthropic-skill-best-practices` command, they enhance  `customize-agent:agent-prompting-best-practices` skill.
+**Official guidance:** The Anthropic's official skill authoring best practices provided at the `/customaize-agent:apply-anthropic-skill-best-practices` command, they enhance  `customize-agent:prompt-engineering` skill.
 Use skill and the document, as they not copy but add to each other.
 These document provides additional patterns and guidelines that complement the TDD-focused approach in this skill.

 ## About Skills